tosiron/jazznet/README.md

 The dataset is automatically generated using what I call _distance-based pattern structures (DBPS)_.
 DBPS describes the structure of each musical pattern based on the distance between successive pitches within the pattern.
 This approach enables the data to be automatically [generated](PatternGenerator) in all keys of the piano using symbolic MIDI representation, where the distance between two adjacent pitches is 1 (i.e., a _semitone_).
 For example, the major triad, with _note0, note1_, and _note2_ can be represented using the structure `[4 3]`, meaning _note1_ is 4 pitches from _note0_, and _note2_ is 3 pitches from _note2_.
 This holds in all keys of the piano.
 Similarly, the chords within progressions [can be described](musicBackground.md) using the Roman numerals and generated based on the DBPS approach.

 ## What can you do with the data?
 I imagine it would be an excellent dataset for a variety of challenging ML tasks.
 The basic tasks include *machine music understanding*, e.g., is some input a chord, scale, or arpeggio.
 These would be relatively easy for a ML model.
 More challenging tasks within machine music understanding would be identifying what _kinds_ of patterns are present; e.g., is it an augumented or diminished chord, or what progression is it?
-Other possible tasks include things like *automatic music transcription* (related to music understanding); develop *music recommender systems* based on the kinds of musical patterns a listener likes (someone who likes a Taylor Swift song might like other songs with only four chords: I, IV, V, VI); *understand and generate music* based on the patterns in the dataset (e.g., learn what arpeggios/scales are played over what chords/progressions).
+Other possible tasks include things like *automatic music transcription* (related to music understanding); develop *music recommendation systems* based on the kinds of musical patterns a listener likes (someone who likes a Taylor Swift song might like other songs with only four chords: I, IV, V, VI); *understand and generate music* based on the patterns in the dataset (e.g., learn what arpeggios/scales are played over what chords/progressions).
 And probably a bunch of other interesting things.
 You can also test your image recognition models on spectrograms generated from the music in the dataset.

 ## Download the data